SandeshOnRails/Parq/README.md

 What is your product pitch?

 Parking is a real problem, everywhere in the US, but, however, people have empty unused spaces that can be used to rent out for parking.
 Our app Parq, helps people looking for parking connect to parking spots rented out by people near them.

-Who are the key stakeholders for this app?

-People who commute on a daily basis
-People who has space at their homes.

-What will they be using this for?

-Renting out parking space, and getting a parking space.

-What are the core flows?

-What are the key functions?
-What screens will each user see?
-What will your final demo look like?
-Describe the flow of your final demo
-What mobile features do you leverage?
-Leverage at least two mobile-oriented features (i.e. maps and camera) What are your technical concerns?
-What technical features do you need help or resources for?